Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Oh well.
 He’d worry about that later.
 For now he twisted Tyal’s arms, dug his claws painfully into the trembling Warleader’s flesh, and *snarled* right from the bottom of his stomach.
 Tyal instantly pinned his ears flat in naked surrender.

 Daar was in no mood to be nice; he needed to teach an underling a very painful lesson.
-With a quiet, almost inaudible growl, “I will not have my ‘Backs keeping *secrets* underneath my nose, Brother.
+With a quiet, almost inaudible growl, "I will not have my ‘Backs keeping *secrets* underneath my nose, Brother.
 This is *my* Clan to protect and it is **mine** to lead.
 We are not Genshi’s playthings, I am not his weapon, and *you* are not his hapless pawn.
-Do I make myself clear?”
+Do I make myself clear?"

 To drive his point home, Daar used a trick he’d learned sparring with Firth to *squeeze* with a terrible, inescapable pressure which he ratcheted up and up until he felt something about to pop.
 Tyal remembered his courage and gamely resisted…until he realized he could not breathe.
 He fought for several seconds before he finally panicked and keened his surrender with the last of his breath.
 Daar held it a bit longer until Tyal began to go slack, then loosened just enough to let him draw a few pained, ragged gulps of air and get oxygen to his brain.

 Understandably, he didn't respond right away.
 So Daar shook him a bit to prompt him.
-“Well?”
+"Well?"

 Tyal positively reeked of fear but managed to hold himself together.
-“Y--yes sir!”
+"Y--yes sir!"

-“Good,” Daar snarled and quickly stepped back, but before Tyal could recover, smashed the First Fang warleader to the ground with a powerful swipe of his paw.
+"Good," Daar snarled and quickly stepped back, but before Tyal could recover, smashed the First Fang warleader to the ground with a powerful swipe of his paw.
 Those terrible claws opened a brutal-looking wound across Tyal’s chest and painted the wall with a slash of spilled blood.

 To his credit, Tyal snapped out of his fear-trance and bore the pain with a single sharp whimper, one which he quickly silenced.
 Daar wasn’t completely without mercy - the least he could do for Tyal after such a humiliation was to give him a decent scar.
 To his further credit he understood the lesson, made eye contact and submitted with proper respect.
 Good.
 No further violence was necessary.

 Time to move on.
 Daar licked his claws clean and looked down at Tyal with a stern and slightly disinterested expression.
-“Well?
+"Well?
 Get going.
-We’ll talk later.”
+We’ll talk later."

 Brother Tyal, a decorated Warleader of First Fang, one of Stoneback’s most terrifying warriors - indeed, one of the most capable warriors in the galaxy, not counting his human peers - fled from the room with his tail between his legs and a paw pressed to the matted and bloody fur on his chest.